-This type of alimony has been in existence in the State of Florida but now the legislature has more specifically addressed its components in the statute as opposed to just relying on case law to define its terms and boundaries.
-Bridge-the-Gap alimony is just as what it sounds like – it is an award of alimony to allow the receiving spouse to transition from married life to single life.
-The interesting features of Bridge-the-Gap alimony are:
+"Bridge-the-gap" alimony is just what it sounds like – it's an award of alimony to allow the receiving spouse to transition from married life to single life.
+The interesting features of bridge-the-gap alimony are:

 The other key components to rehabilitative alimony are: